by aleXander hirka

 “Please stand clear of the closing doors.”

-The slap of the rubber as the doors shut is also the click of the ball locked into a roulette wheel slot.
+The slap of the rubber as the doors shut is also the signal that your ball has been released onto the spinning roulette wheel.

 The luck of the draw.
 Your money is down so relax into it.
 Look left, then right.
 A chance that Lady Luck may even have a seat waiting for you – or else she’s busy breathing on somebody else’s dice and you get dealt some warning sight or stinging stench that instead will set your mind on a strategy for preparing to bolt to the very next car at the following stop.